 Our workshops are completely interactive, so be ready to be engaged and inspired!

-Participants will be immersed in the forthcoming Choices unit The Syrian Civil War and will examine parts of The Middle East: Questions for U.S. Policy unit.
+Participants will explore the Choices unit The Middle East: Questions for U.S. Policy and parts of the forthcoming unit The Syrian Conflict.
 Both units are provided.
 QFI will present its materials for teaching about Arab World history and culture.
-Participants will discuss ways to adapt all of these materials to meet specific classroom goals.Co-Sponsored by the Qatar Foundation International
+Participants will discuss ways to adapt all of these materials to meet specific classroom goals.Co-Sponsored by the Qatar Foundation International (QFI)

-Workshop includes the two Choices curriculum units and additional teaching materials, all curricular materials from QFI, lunches, and a certificate of completion.
+Workshop fee includes the print format AND a one-year license for the Digital Editions format of The Middle East: Questions for U.S. Policy and the forthcoming The Syrian Conflict curriculum units, additional teaching materials, all curricular materials from QFI, lunches, and a certificate of completion.

 Materials are appropriate for grades 7-12 History and Social Studies educators.
 Humanities teachers often use our materials and are encouraged to attend.